comsec-group/retbleed/README.md

 ### Leaking /etc/shadow
 Same as above, but omit the last arg, `--leak_perf`.
-As shown in the demos, we can parallelize it to it faster.
+As shown in the demos, we can parallelize it to make it go faster.